mczachurski/Swiftgger/README.md

 ### Controllers

 Adding information about controller is pretty simple.
-We have to execute `addController` method on `OpenAPIBuilder` object.
+We have to execute `add` method on `OpenAPIBuilder` object.

 ```swift
 openAPIBuilder.add(